Anomalous Sound Testing Explained: Principle,Method,and Configuration

 Figure 3: Analysis results

-Principle Of AI Abnormal Noise Algorithm
+Principle Of AI Anomalous Sound Algorithm

-CRYSOUND proposes an abnormal-noise detection approach built on a deep-learning framework that identifies defects by reconstructing the spectrogram and measuring what cannot be well reconstructed.
-This breaks through key limitations of traditional rule-based methods and, at the principle level, enables broader and more systematic defect coverage—especially for subtle, diverse, and previously unseen abnormal signatures.
+CRYSOUND proposes an anomalous sound detection approach built on a deep-learning framework that identifies defects by reconstructing the spectrogram and measuring what cannot be well reconstructed.
+This breaks through key limitations of traditional rule-based methods and, at the principle level, enables broader and more systematic defect coverage-especially for subtle, diverse, and previously unseen abnormal signatures.

 The figure below illustrates the core workflow behind our training and inference pipeline.